Skip to main content

 • Install should be a minimum of 2 weeks out from date of scheduling: this is critical for our equipment delivery coordination

-• Scheduling will generate the associated project and Sitecapture template, assigned to your vendor in Sitecapture
+• Scheduling will generate the associated project and Sitecapture template, assigned to your vendor in Sitecapture.
+Please work with your Daylight admin to connect your Sitecapture vendor account to the Daylight portal for site survey or install photo package automation and connectivity.

 Step 2: Complete Installation (Day 60)